 This documentation provides technical information in detail of the Cyber-Physical Mobility Lab at the Chair of Embedded Software at RWTH Aachen University.
-In our Lab it is possible to test and evaluate strategies for connected autonomous driving.
-Therefore we provide remote access which you can find on our website of the CPM Lab.
+In our Lab it is possible to test and evaluate strategies for networked and autonomous vehicles.

-In this documentation we show you how to setup your environement for simulation only as well as for a full scale setup.
-We provide tutorials to get into our software quickly.
-You can also have a deeper look into special topics which we present in In-Depth Tutorials.
+In this documentation we show you how to setup your environment for simulation only as well as for a experiments.
+We provide tutorials to get you started with the CPM Lab.
+You can read more to get a deeper look into special topics.

 The software for each vehicle is distributed between three major components: